zsparal/api-documentation/source/reference/v2/customers-api/create-customer-payment.rst

    If the ``recurringType`` parameter is set to ``recurring``, this parameter can be omitted.
 Since the payment will take place without customer interaction, a redirect is not needed.

+.. parameter:: cancelUrl
+   :type: string
+   :condition: optional

+   If the ``recurringType`` parameter is set to ``recurring``, this parameter can be omitted just like the ``redirectUrl``.
+Since the payment will take place without customer interaction, a redirect is not needed.

 Access token parameters
 ^^^^^^^^^^^^^^^^^^^^^^^
 If you are using :doc:`organization access tokens </overview/authentication>` or are creating an